livewires/you-win/docs/sheets/cloning.md

 We can write a **function** to make this easier.
 (This is just like a custom block in Scratch.)
 A function lets you give a name to a piece of code.
 When we want to run that code, we can refer to it by name, rather than copy/pasting the code again.

-A function looks something like this:
+A function looks something like this.
+You can call it whatever you like, it doesn't have to be `makeCow`.

 ```js
 function makeCow() {